-On 9/19/2019, in Austin TX, technology leaders will lead a discussion among peers with presentations on:
+On 9/19/2019, in Austin TX, technology leaders led a discussion among peers with presentations on:

 How to build fully functioning MVPs like RoomSteals.com in days